spitfire05/svn-smf-hook/README.md

 This script is continously developed, so be sure to check back for updated versions! :smile:

+## Dependencies

+All that's needed to run this script is Python 2 and subversion.
+No other external dependencies.

 ## Installation

 Just download [*svn-smf-hook.py*](https://raw2.github.com/spitfire05/svn-smf-hook/master/svn-smf-hook.py) and [*svn-smf-hook.conf*](https://raw2.github.com/spitfire05/svn-smf-hook/master/svn-smf-hook.conf) files and place it in your *hooks* folder.
 Then configure the script and run it from *post-commit* script.